 Hello!
 My name is Mike Connolly.

-I was sworn into office in January of last year, and I am pleased to report that my first term on Beacon Hill has been fruitful and productive.
+I was sworn into office in 2017, and I am pleased to report that my first two terms on Beacon Hill has been fruitful and productive.
 Every day, I work to bring residents, colleagues, and advocates together to make progress for all who live in our Cambridge and Somerville community, and I’m proud of all we’ve accomplished together so far.
-Some of the highlights of my first term include:
+Some highlights include:

 Breaking Ground on the Green Line Extension Project